guptadivyansh/BoostGSoCProposal/README.md

 * Ability to set the size of the segments in the constructors
 * `reserve_front` and `reserve_back` functions that allow the user to reserve space before pushing elements to the front or back.
+* Fast iteration via a member function called `for_each` or `apply_for_each`

-* After consulting the mentor, it was decided that it would be more useful to have fast iteration via a member function called `for_each` or `apply_for_each`, rather than a new category of segmented iterator.
+After consulting the mentor, it was decided that it would be more useful to have the above function, rather than a new category of segmented iterator.

-Since `boost::container::deque' is meant to mirror the standard container, rather than making changes to it, I intend on reusing as much of that code as possible and creating a new `flexible_deque` container which incorporates the above features while preserving the current functionality.
+Since `boost::container::deque` is meant to mirror the standard container, rather than making changes to it, I intend on reusing as much of that code as possible and creating a new `flexible_deque` container which incorporates the above features while preserving the current functionality.
 This will require a very thorough study of the `boost::container::deque` code.

 ##Proposed Milestones and Schedule